 - Lighting: Prelit

-Get the Puleo International Aspen fir artificial Christmas tree starting at $299 at Amazon, The Home Depot, or Walmart.
+Get the Puleo International Aspen fir artificial Christmas tree starting at $299 at Amazon or The Home Depot.

 This 7-foot tree from Balsam Hill is expertly crafted to look like a blue spruce; it features 2,366 branch tips for a full and abundant look.
 The 850 warm-toned lights can be controlled with a foot pedal, and the tree stand features scratchproof rubber feet to protect floors.
 Each purchase includes a storage bag as well as fluffing gloves to keep hands safe during setup and disassembly.